Temp1231112/BStf/untitled.md

     - Go back there and you’ll find a generator, so start it.
     - There are big batteries as well and we’ll have to recharge them anyway.
-    - I switch the electricity on.
+    - I'll switch the electricity on.

 At the same time when giving me new commands she goes to a room on the left side from the entrance.
 At the same time I’m going towards the door in the back of the large entrance salon, and I open the door.
-And only a little moment after the light pulp hanging from the roof in the middle of the room comes on, giving a dim light.
+And only a little moment after, the light pulp hanging from the roof in the middle of the room comes on, giving a dim light.

-The batteries I think.
+The batteries, I think.
 Then I see another door, and I open it.
 I’ll come to the little utility space which is actually kind of an outside space.
 And I find the generator.

-When I’ve got the generator on I go back to the saloon, and I see her taking something from the cupboards.
+When I’ve got the generator on I go back to the salon, and I see her taking something from the cupboards.
 I ask her:

     - So, what are we doing now?

-She has got some food cans on her hands, putting them on the desk, now switching on the gas stove, replying:
+She has got some food cans in her hands, putting them on the desk, now switching on the gas stove, replying:

     - Have a seat and take it easy.
-    - At first I’ll cook something to eat for us, and then we’ll see.
+    - At first I’ll cook something for us to eat, and then we’ll see.
-    - We’ll have to contact to the center.
+    - We’ll have to contact the center.
-    - They are wondering that what has happened as we were supposed to go to meet them in Granada.
+    - They are wondering what has happened, as we were supposed to go meet them in Granada.
     - But possibly they have seen us in the news anyway, so they may suppose that I’ll bring us here.
-    - But we’ll have to confirm it and get some orders that what to do next.
+    - But we’ll have to confirm it and get some orders on what to do next.

 Yep, I know the procedure.

 Now sitting down, thinking, that this has been such a massive blow into my peaceful retirement.
 All of a sudden, running from the death to death, so yes, for sure, maybe it’s time to take it easy for a little while.
 Wait for a little while and then eat, properly.

-But will see how long that easy ride will continue, I think…
+But we'll see how long that easy ride will continue, I think…